cn-uofbasel/ccn-lite/README.md

 What you get with CCN-lite is:

-- a tiny CCNx core (1000-2000 lines of C suffice)
+- a tiny core and forwarder
 - multiple platform support
+- little memory usage, runs on IOT platforms with less than 10k ram
+- libraries for applications (e.g. packet encoding libraries)
 - partially interoperable management protocol implementation
 - a simple HTTP server to display the relay's internal configuration
 - plus some interesting extensions of our own, see the next section.
+- little dependencies: cmake and openssl